 - Distribute the batter evenly among the 12 muffin liners.
 The liners will be full.
 If desired, sprinkle the tops with a little granulated or turbinado sugar for added texture and sweetness.

-- Place the muffins in the oven and immediately reduce the temperature to 400°F
+- Place the muffins on the center rack of the oven to ensure even baking, avoiding placement too close to the top or bottom and immediately reduce the temperature to 400°F

 - Remove the muffins from the oven and let them cool in the pan for 5 minutes before transferring to a wire rack to cool completely.